Great American Conference men's basketball tournament

 The Great American Conference men's basketball tournament is the annual conference basketball championship tournament for the Great American Conference.

 The tournament has been held annually since 2012, one year after the conference was initially founded.
 It is a single-elimination tournament and seeding is based on regular season records.

 The winner receives the conference's automatic bid to the NCAA Division II men's basketball tournament.

-Arkansas Tech have won the most tournaments, with three.
+Arkansas Tech and Harding have won the most tournaments, with three each.